DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: Evaluation

-\subsection{Time Efficiency}
+\subsubsection{Time efficiency}

-In this experiment, we record the average time cost of the three RAG approaches—Naïve RAG, Local RAG, and \sysname—on the Q$\&$A task, as well as the time spent on key components of the \sysname pipeline, to comprehensively evaluate its time efficiency.
-For data transmission, the network bandwidth is set to 50 Mbps via the router.
+We record the average total time of the five RAG on both evaluation scenarios, as well as the time spent on key components of the \sysname pipeline, to comprehensively evaluate its time efficiency.
+Notably, the entire process involves four data transmissions: (1) Query Send: transmission of the query from the originating user to the server, (2) Request Send: transmission of the query from the server to other edge nodes, (3) Knowledge Send: transmission of the retrieved knowledge from the edges back to the server, and (4) Answer Send: transmission of the final response to the user.
+The network bandwidth is set to 50 Mbps via the router.

-From Figure \ref{fig:time}, we observe that \sysname incurs slightly more total time compared to Naïve RAG and Local RAG.
-In the case of adequate local knowledge (\textit{local}), the gate mechanism introduces some additional overhead, as the edge SLM needs to select the best answer from multiple generated responses.
-Notably, thanks to inference acceleration via vLLM, batch inference is even less time-consuming than the single-response inference used in Naïve RAG and Local RAG.
-In the case of inadequate local knowledge (\textit{global}), the likelihood of generating an unsatisfactory local response increases, leading to reduced time spent on local querying and a shorter gate mechanism time cost.
-In this scenario, edge retrieval and cloud-based generation, key components of the cross-edge retrieval mechanism, account for a larger share of the overall time cost.
-The entire process involves four data transmissions: (1) transmission of the query from the originating user to the server, (2) transmission of the query from the server to other edge nodes, (3) transmission of the retrieved knowledge from the edges back to the server, and (4) transmission of the final response to the user.
-However, due to the relatively small size of these transmitted data content, the communication latency is negligible, as also evidenced in Figure \ref{fig:time}.
+\textbf{Domain-specific Q$\&$A} Observed from Fig.~\ref{fig:time} (a), \sysname incurs a slightly higher average latency per query than Naïve RAG and Local RAG, yet remains noticeably faster than Cloud RAG and Cent.
+RAG.
+A closer component-level breakdown of the total time in Fig.~\ref{fig:time_2} (a) reveals the underlying reasons.
+In cases where local knowledge is sufficient (\textit{local}), the gate mechanism introduces some additional overhead because the edge SLM must select the best answer among multiple locally generated candidates.
+Nevertheless, aided by vLLM-based inference acceleration, batch inference in \sysname is actually faster than the single-response inference used in Naïve RAG and Local RAG.
+Overall, DGRAG(local) which includes local retrieval, generation, and judgement by the gate mechanism achieves lower end-to-end latency than both Naïve RAG and Local RAG, which also operate solely on the edge, and remains substantially faster than Cloud RAG, which requires additional cross-edge retrieval and edge-cloud cooperation, as well as Cent.
+RAG, which performs large-scale centralized retrieval.
+In the case of inadequate local knowledge (\textit{global}), the likelihood of generating an unsatisfactory local response increases, leading to a shorter Gate Mechanism time cost.
+In this scenario, Global Retrieval and Cloud Generation, key components of the cross-edge retrieval mechanism, account for a larger share of the overall time cost and consequently increase the total latency.
+However, due to the relatively small size of these transmitted data content, the communication latency is negligible.
+Overall, when local knowledge is insufficient, DGRAG increases additional latency due to edge–cloud collaboration.
+However, this overhead is well justified by the resulting performance gains and remains within an acceptable range for practical system efficiency.